 : Tomomichi Nishimura

-- Adaptation Distillation: Rei's grandfather is an entirely different character in the manga, compared to the anime.
+- Adaptation Distillation: Rei's grandfather is an entirely different character in the manga, compared to The Nineties anime.
 In the manga he's a slightly younger grandfather, taller, and when he is in a story he offers key insight to Rei's history and personality, and also suggests that he knows she's destined to do great things in some way, but not at that shrine.

 - Bi the Way: Rei remarks at one point while complaining about his antics that "He'll hit on anyone regardless of gender"

 - Dirty Old Man: The Nineties anime only.
 He keeps embarrassing Rei whenever he tries to pick up girls and convince them to become Mikos at Hikawa Jinja.

 - Invisible Grandparent: In the live-action, possibly.
 It's not certain he exists in this continuity, though if he doesn't, that begs the question of who is Rei's guardian and the shrine's priest.